Vrinda16/Instagram_Data_Analysis/README.md

 ##  🚀 Overview
 Instagram is one of the most influential social media platforms, and understanding user behavior can provide valuable insights for brands, marketers, and businesses.
 This project dives deep into Instagram data to uncover trends, user engagement patterns, and interesting statistics using SQL.

-Through this analysis, we answer key questions like:
+Through this analysis, we answer key questions like:   <br>
 ✅ Who are the most engaged users?                   <br>
 ✅ Which posts get the most likes and comments?      <br>
 ✅ What are the top trending hashtags?               <br>